 Predestination is an important theological topic to many Christians because it informs their understanding of God’s sovereignty, people’s salvation, and the Church’s mission in the world.
 What exactly is the extent of God’s involvement in determining the eternal destiny of individuals?

-In the Baptist tradition, there are denominations, churches and individuals that rigorously defended the doctrine of predestination and others that opposed it with the same intensity.
-Those who believe in predestination are historically called “Particular Baptists” and those who oppose it, “General Baptists.”
+In the Baptist tradition, there are denominations, churches, and individuals that rigorously defended the doctrine of predestination and others that opposed it with the same intensity.
+Those who believe in predestination are historically called “Particular Baptists,” and those who oppose it, are “General Baptists.”

 The doctrines that have historically defined the Baptist tradition, in addition to the central tenets of Protestant Christianity, include “believer’s baptism,” which holds that only professing Christians (and therefore not infants) should be baptized, the autonomy of the local church, and the separation of church and state.
 (Also see What Does First Baptist Mean?)

 What has marked the Baptist movement are matters that concern ecclesiology, i.e., the doctrine of the Church, and not so much soteriology, i.e., the doctrine of salvation.